donkuri/learn-mathematics/index.md

 ### Symplectic and Contact Geometry

-Symplectic and contact geometry are pairs of geometry (which one occurs depends on the dimension of the manifold) that have very rich and interesting structures, usually extremely different from standard manifolds.
+Symplectic and contact geometry are pairs of geometry (which one occurs depends on the dimension of the manifold) that have very rich and interesting structures, pretty different ones from basic smooth manifolds.
 For instance, symplectic manifolds are historical generalizations of the notion of phase space in Hamiltonian mechanics and the main symplectic structure is a differential 2-form, traditionally measuring area.
 As you can see, it requires more machinery than simple topology.
 I do not know much contact geometry past the basics, but I am familiar with symplectic geometry (from symplectic topology actually) and I have recommendations for it.
 A book I like to get into these kinds of geometries is this undergraduate textbook:

 **[First Steps in Differential Geometry](https://www.amazon.com/First-Steps-Differential-Geometry-Undergraduate/dp/146147731X/)**, *Andrew McInerney*